Free School Meals - benefits of receiving and eligibility criteria

 Benefits of Free School Meals

-Too many children in Coventry are living in food poverty, yet hundreds of children are still not receiving their entitlement to a Free School Meal.
-One in four children in Coventry is eligible for a Free School Meal.
-More are taking up their entitlement but there are so many more who could be benefiting.
+Too many children in Coventry are living in food poverty, yet hundreds of children are still not receiving their entitlement to Free School Meals.
+One in 4 children in Coventry is eligible for Free School Meals.
+More are taking up their entitlement but there are so many more who could benefit.

 The benefits of Free School Meals include: